 - Home.
 This dashboard screen displays when you log in to the router. - Internet.
 Set, update, and check the ISP settings of your router. - Wireless.
 View or change the wireless settings for your router. - Attached Devices.
-View the devices connected to your network. - Parental Controls.
-Download and set up parental controls to prevent objectionable content from reaching your computers. - ReadySHARE.
-If you connected a USB storage device to the router, then it is displayed here. - Guest Network.
-Set up a guest network to allow visitors to use your router's Internet connection. - Advanced tab.
+View the devices connected to your network.

+- Parental Controls.
+Download and set up parental controls to prevent objectionable content from reaching your computers. - Guest Network.
+Set up a guest network to allow visitors to use your router's Internet connection. - FastLane.
+Enable FastLane mode to reserve bandwidth on the router for a trusted IP address that you specify. - Advanced tab.
 Set the router up for unique situations such as when remote access by IP or by domain name from the Internet is needed.
-See Chapter 9, Advanced Settings.
+See Chapter 7, Advanced Settings.
 Using this tab requires a solid understanding of networking concepts. - Help & Support.
 Go to the NETGEAR support site to get information, help, and product documentation.
 These links work once you have an Internet connection.

-Join the Wireless Network
+Join Your Wireless Network

 Choose either the manual or the WPS method to join your wireless network.
-See Guest Networks on page 31 for instructions on how to set up a guest network.
+See Guest Networks on page 28 for instructions for how to set up a guest network.